dud9/Product-Manager-System/JavascriptCheatSheet/readme.md

 }
 ```
 ## 11.	while loop
-> ## Loops can execute a block of code a number of times.
+> ##  loops through a block of code while a specified condition is true
 ```javascript
 var i = 1;                      // initialize
 while (i < 100) {               // enters the cycle if statement is true